TuomasJGH/SPI_Event_Trend_Detector/README.md

 ```

 ## Results
-The figures obtained with default inputs are presented here.
+The figures obtained with default inputs and their analysis are presented here.

 |  Event map  | Trends (Mann-Kendall) | Trends (Hamed and Rao) | Trends (Yue and Wang) |
 |-------------|-----------------------|------------------------|-----------------------|